giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

   - What are the security safegaurds around access to the Giant Swarm infrastructure layer?
   - What are the security safegaurds around access to the Giant Swarm control plane?
   - How is access to the control plane authorized?
-  - How do users access tenant clusters?
+  - How do users access workload clusters?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-horizon
 ---